stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

   * with ASCII plots
   * loading notMNIST

-There are a few add-on to Keras, especially useful for learning it.
+There are a few add-ons to Keras, which are especially useful for learning it.
 I created [ASCII summary for sequential models](https://github.com/stared/keras-sequential-ascii) to show data flow inside networks, along with the number of parameters at each layer (in a nicer way than `model.summary()`):

 ```
            OPERATION           DATA DIMENSIONS   WEIGHTS(N)   WEIGHTS(%)